California buys more masks, but some workers still lack

 The state will soon launch a competitive bidding process to try to get even more protective masks at lower prices and is encouraging manufacturers within the state to make equipment, Newsom said.

-“We decided to think outside the box, we did something big and bold," he said during a news conference at a Sacramento warehouse where masks and orher protective equipment are stored.
+“We decided to think outside the box, we did something big and bold," he said during a news conference at a Sacramento warehouse where masks and other protective equipment are stored.

 But as he promoted California's efforts, he acknowledged the equipment isn't always getting to the workers who need it, something he blamed on hospital systems and local governments.
 The administration will be “more aggressive” in making sure masks reach front -line workers, Newsom said.

-“We’re sending out an unprecedented number of masks, I want to make sure those masks are going to our front line workers," Newsom said, after sharing that a hospital worker told him some people were only getting two to three N95 masks per week.
+“We’re sending out an unprecedented number of masks.
+I want to make sure those masks are going to our front line workers," Newsom said, after sharing that the president of the National Union of Health Care Workers, Sal Rosselli, told him some health workers were getting only two to three N95 masks per week.
 The California Nurses Association wants nurses to get a new N95 mask for every patient.

 “We have got to address that issue and I want folks to know we're not naive to that challenge and that responsibility," Newsom said.

-Note: This story has been corrected to say it was Sal Rosselli, president of the National Union of Health Care Workers, not a hospital worker, who told Newsom the anecdote about workers getting two to three mask per week.